 Doutor Risadinha ressalta que Rir é melhor do que algumas terapias (bem carinhas)!

-Laughter is better than expensive therapies (
+Laughter is better than expensive therapies (Submitted by Latika Sharma on Fri, 03/11/2011)

 It has been stated by researchers from the University of Leed’s School of Healthcare that hi-tech treatments like ultrasound is less effective when it comes to laughter.
 Laughter is helpful in making recovery faster and blood circulation also increases.